MicrosoftDocs/powerbi-docs/powerbi-docs/service-share-dashboards.md

 ms.author: maggies

 ---
-# Share your Power BI dashboards with coworkers and others
+# Share your Power BI dashboards and reports with coworkers and others
 *Sharing* is a good way to give a few people access to your dashboards and reports.
-Power BI offers [several ways to collaborate and distribute your dashboards](service-how-to-collaborate-distribute-dashboards-reports.md), and sharing is just one.
+Power BI offers [several ways to collaborate and distribute dashboards and reports](service-how-to-collaborate-distribute-dashboards-reports.md), and sharing is just one.

 ![Share icon in a list of dashboards](media/service-share-dashboards/power-bi-share-dash.png)

-With sharing, whether you share content inside or outside your organization, you and your recipients need a [Power BI Pro license](service-free-vs-pro.md), or the content needs to be in a [Premium capacity](service-premium.md).
+With sharing, whether you share content inside or outside your organization, you need a [Power BI Pro license](service-free-vs-pro.md).
+Your recipients also need Power BI Pro licenses, or the content needs to be in a [Premium capacity](service-premium.md).
 Suggestions?
 The Power BI team is always interested in your feedback, so go to the [Power BI Community site](https://community.powerbi.com/).

-You can share a dashboard from your own My Workspace, or from an app workspace.
-When you share a dashboard, those you share it with can view it and interact with it, but can't edit it.
+You can share a dashboard or report from your own My Workspace, or from an app workspace.
+When you share a dashboard or report, those you share it with can view it and interact with it, but can't edit it.
 They see the same data that you see in the dashboard and reports, unless [row-level security (RLS)](service-admin-rls.md) is applied.
-The coworkers you share it with can share the dashboard with their coworkers, if you allow them to.
+The coworkers you share with can also share with their coworkers, if you allow them to.
 The people outside your organization can view and interact with the dashboard too, but can't share it.

 You can also [share a dashboard from any of the Power BI mobile apps](mobile-share-dashboard-from-the-mobile-apps.md).
 You can share dashboards from the Power BI service and the Power BI mobile apps, but not from Power BI Desktop.